shariq1989/cookbook/content/recipe/raita.md

 #### ABOUT THE MEAL

 Raita pairs well with Indian dishes like biryani, tandoori chicken, pulao, and channa masala.
 I also eat it with Persian kebabs and use it as a dressing for salads on occasion.

+#### What equipment do I need to make this recipe?

+You will need a food processor or blender.